dashhive/DashTx.js/README.md

 // { min: 191, mid: 192, max: 193 }

 /**
+ * Magic.
+The old kind.
+ *
+ * Calculates totals, fees and output change, AND selects
+ * which UTXOs to use as inputs from the given coins.
+ *
+ * This should only be used for legacy (non-XPub) addresses
+ * and where denominated outputs cannot be used.
+ */
+Tx.createLegacyTx(coins, outputs, changeOutput);
+// { version, inputs, outputs, changeIndex, locktime}
+// let change = txInfo.outputs[txInfo.changeIndex];

+/**
  * Creates the variety of required hashable transactions
  * (one per each input), signs them, and then constructs
  * a broadcastable transaction.
- */
-tx.hashAndSignAll(txInfo);
+ *
+ * Note: your inputs and outputs will be sorted according to
+ * "Lexicographical Indexing of Transaction Inputs and Outputs" */ tx.hashAndSignAll(txInfo);